2008 Herd Softball Season Preview|

 Joining Folden on the top returners list is fellow senior Samantha Rodriguez.
 Rodriguez earned her second straight all-conference selection after a stellar performance at the designated player position, with a conference best 55 runs batted in.
 Joscelyn Bitter, a second team C-USA selection and conference stolen base leader (31), and sophomore Caitlyn Jackson, a member of the all-freshman team, should improve on their 2007 numbers to propel the Herd to a regular season championship.

 During Stanton's eight-year tenure, the Herd has captured three regular season conference championships and appears it could have the arsenal to claim its fourth.
 With the addition of six newcomers, including Kelly Nielson, the sister of former Herd ace Randi Nielson, and freshmen standouts Melanie Stoehr and Jessica Hughes, the Herd has reloaded.

-The Herd's infield looks to be the most complete and well-rounded area on the field.
+The Infield: The Herd's infield looks to be the most complete and well-rounded area on the field.
 At first base, the Herd has potentially three different players who can step in at any given time and compete.
 The favorites to start are freshman Melanie Stoehr and Rodriguez.
 Rodriguez had a break-out junior season with most of her time spent at the designated player position, but could be used at either spot.